levanduy99/Java-Coding/README.md

 Furthermore, you may assume that the original data does not contain any digits and that digits are only for those repeat numbers, `k`.
 For example, there won't be input like `3a` or `2[3]`

+### 25. Long Pressed Name

+Your friend is typing his `name` into a keyboard.
+Sometimes, when typing a character `c`, the key might get *long pressed*, and the character will be typed 1 or more times.

+You examine the `typed` characters of the keyboard.
+Return `True` if it is possible that it was your friends name, with some characters (possible none) being long pressed.

 ## Math
 ### 1. Fizz Buzz